Text Link

 That’s not to say they’re not in need of any support.
 Indeed, most people—including those who aren’t struggling with an eating disorder—need some outside help from time to time.

-Most often, outpatient treatment looks like one or more therapy sessions per week, which could entail individual, group, or family counseling, and additional nutritional education or medication management.
+Most often, outpatient treatment looks like one or more therapy sessions per week, which could entail individual, group, or family counseling, and additional nutritional education and medication management.

 The Within Experience